 - Submissions: Send them the first 3 chapters and a one-page synopsis by hardcopy.
 It says they take approximately three months to assess manuscripts.

-The Five Mile Press – CLOSED.
+The Five Mile Press – CLOSED to authors but accepting submissions from illustrators.

 Walker Books – OPEN.
 They are accepting unsolicited submissions of middle grade and young adult fiction on the first Wednesday of every month (Australian and New Zealand authors).
 The next submission date is on Wednesday 6th Dec.